 People with MS generally find that they recover completely after their first few flares.
 In some cases, relapses may even be years apart.

-As the disease progresses, the time between relapses will generally shorten, and people may experience more difficulty with tremors or coordination.
+As the disease progresses, the time between relapses will generally shorten, and people may experience more functional impairment over time.

 Most people with MS retain the ability to walk, sometimes with a cane or crutches.
 Some may choose to use a wheelchair to help conserve their energy levels.